-BNP Paribas (Aa3/P-1; Aa3(cr)/P-1(cr)) acting through it's Luxembourg branch, acts as the independent cash manager in the transaction.
+Deutsche Bank AG, London Branch (A1(cr)/P-1(cr)), acts as the independent cash manager in the transaction.
 The cash manager's main responsibilities are the preparation and publication of the investor report, calculating amounts due and instructing respective payments according to the waterfall and drawing on the cash reserve and other sources of liquidity.
 The cash manager makes cash flow calculations on each monthly payment date.
 Events that could lead to termination of the cash manager include insolvency and a failure to perform that the cash manager does not remedy within the grace period.